fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 plot_planar_simplicial(sc2,coords2,fname2,hfac=2.0,vfac=1.2,sfac=75)
 ```

-define and illustrate a second simplicial complex.
+define and illustrate a second simplicial complex, which triangularizes
+a rectangle in the plane.

 ![Second sample simplicial complex](img/lefschetzex3.png)